 Your job search checklist updated for Coronavirus conditions

 The job search landscape has shifted as a direct result of the global pandemic.
-That's why you need to have a job search checklist updated for Coronavirus conditions so you can take into account all these changes.
-It is not business as usual despite what people are saying.
+That’s why you need to have a job search checklist updated for Coronavirus conditions, so you can take into account all of these changes.
+It is not business as usual, despite what people are saying.

 This updated job search checklist factors in the impact of social distancing and the damage to many sectors of the economy by the pandemic.
 It is important to remember that many people-facing roles may not be around for a while and whole sectors may remain inactive for many months.